Your privacy is important to Truckstop.

 Information We Collect From Other Sources

-We may also collect personal data about you from other sources, including publicly available databases and third parties, and combine that with information we collect through the Services.
+We may also collect personal data about you from other sources, including publicly available databases, commercial data brokers, industry databases, verification services, and third parties, and combine that with information we collect through the Services.
 For example, we may use information from LinkedIn to update information about you in our contact database.
+Where you use a browser extension or other downloadable software we provide, we may also collect data from third-party websites you visit while the software is active, as described above.

 If you provide or connect your third-party account credentials to an account with our Sites, some content and/or information in those accounts may be transmitted into your account with us.
 For example, when you connect with Facebook, we receive and collect your name, email address and profile photo.